-NOVEMBER 5, 2018 – Percipient.ai’s President & CEO, Balan Ayyar, has been featured in WashingtonExec as one of the top 10 Execs to Watch in Artificial Intelligence.
+NOVEMBER 5, 2018 – Percipient.ai’s Founder & CEO, Balan Ayyar, has been featured in WashingtonExec as one of the top 10 Execs to Watch in Artificial Intelligence.

 As a featured executive, Ayyar and his team at Percipient.ai are paving the way in strengthening and expediting analyst missions with AI while ensuring its safe and ethical use.